walkyv/web-components/tab-navigation/README.md

 ## Installation

-Make sure you have all the appropriate polyfills from [the main README](https://github.com/pearson-ux/web-components/blob/master/README.md) in place.
-Then, run the following in your terminal:
+Run the following in your terminal:

 ```bash
 # my-app is the directory containing your app